 Prepare the pan sauce:

-Assemble your dinner plate:
+Assemble the dinner plate:

-- Place 2 cutlets on dinner plate.
+- Place 2 crispy fried veal cutlets on a dinner plate.